TIBCOSoftware/flogo/docs/content/development/flows/mapping.md

 ### Using function and expression
 Most of time you want to add some custome logic to the mapping, such as concat/substring/length of a string or generate a random number base on a range and so on.  any logic you want to add you can come up with an function.
-Here are 4 exmaple of function we have today
+Here are object exmaple of function we have today

 | Function Name | Description | Return Type |
 | --- | --- |---|